Research Talent Attraction Initiative - MSCA-PF

 (2) >> Online application form / Candidate's information.

-NOTE: The call to admit and connect potential MSCA-PF candidates with Supervisors will remain open until July 1st after the EoI deadline, but candidates will no longer benefit from the Initiative.
+NOTE: The call to admit and connect potential MSCA-PF candidates with supervisors will remain open until June 30, after the EoI deadline.
+However, candidates will no longer benefit from the Initiative but will have the support of the EU R&D project office at UPO.

 HOW DOES THE INITIATIVE WORK?

-A) Firstly, uploaded documents and information will be thoroughly checked to ensure they have been completed accurately.
+A) Firstly, uploaded documents and information will be thoroughly revised to ensure they have been completed accurately.
 This includes both the Supervisor's Acceptance Letter and the Online Application Form.

-B) As a second step, to verify the candidate's eligibility, evidence and/or documents will be required, such as:
+B) In the second step, to verify the candidate's eligibility, evidence and/or supporting documents will be required, such as:

 • A digital copy of your PhD title (maximum 8 years of experience in research)

-• Certificate of marriage or equivalent (Top-up allowance), etc.
+• Certificate of marriage or equivalent (for the top-up allowance), etc.

-Once points A) and B) are fulfilled, the proposal follow-up programme will commence according to the established schedule (see pictures above).
+Once points A) and B) are fulfilled, the proposal support programme will commence according to the established schedule (see pictures above).

-This is the most important section of the proposal, carrying a weight of 50%.
-Therefore, take your time to carefully complete it, consult with your supervisor(s), and follow the tips and advice provided by the EU R&D Project Office.
+This is the most important section of the proposal, accounting for 50% of the overall evaluation.
+Therefore, take the time to complete it carefully, consult with your supervisor(s), and follow the tips and advice provided by the EU R&D Project Office.

-Please ensure that this section is thoroughly completed before sending it to proyectosEU_OTRI@upo.es.
-Subsequently, you will receive a review with suggestions and tips for improvement to enhance this section of the proposal.
+Please make sure this section is fully completed before submitting it to proyectosEU_OTRI@upo.es.
+After submission, you will receive feedback with suggestions and tips to help you improve this part of your proposal.

-Follow the same procedure as in step 1).
-You need to send both sections of Part B1, 2 and 3, to the email address provided above.
-Afterward, you will receive new feedback on these sections.
+Follow the same procedure as in the previous step 1).
+You need to send both sections of Part B1 — Sections 2 and 3 — to proyectosEU_OTRI@upo.es.
+Afterward, you will receive further feedback on these sections.

 Part B1 should now be completed and revised.
-It's time to make the necessary adjustments to fine-tune the proposal as best as possible and send it back to proyectosEU_OTRI@upo.es along with Part B2.
+It is time to make the necessary adjustments to refine the proposal as much as possible and send it back to proyectosEU_OTRI@upo.es along with Part B2.

 Upon completion of step 3), and with a consolidated draft of the proposal, you will receive a final review.